β‘ Lesson 18: Eevee Real-Time Rendering

 - Mirrors, floors, water surfaces

-- More accurate than screen-space for flat reflectors
+- More accurate than screen tracing for flat reflectors

-Shift+Aβ Light Probe β Reflection Plane- Position on reflective surface
+Shift+Aβ Light Probe β Plane- Position on reflective surface

 - Align with floor, mirror, water